 The bridges are just one example.

-I'd say that the the data that are collected probably give you a a snapshot over a ten year period, and by the time that information gets to the people, the policymakers that control the money, it's it's too late.
+And by the time that information gets to the people, the policymakers that control the money, it's too late.

-We uh certainly do appreciate that.
+We certainly do appreciate that.

-As we continue on the Rush Limbaugh program, I'm Paul W. Smith.
+As we continue on the Rush Limbaugh Program, I'm Paul W. Smith.

 Newt Gingrich joining us in the next hour of the Rush Limbaugh program.

-Paul W here.
+Paul W. here.

-Nice to be with you and hearing from you at 1 800 282 2882, as uh we hear from George in Fergus Falls.
+Nice to be with you and hearing from you at 1-800-282-2882 as we hear from George in Fergus Falls.

 Hello, George.